Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-Despite global shifts towards carbon transition, India is set to maintain coal as a cornerstone of its electricity generation for the next 8-10 years.
-According to Moody’s Ratings, the country plans to add 40-50 GW of coal-based capacity over the next five to six years to meet its escalating power demands.
-This expansion underscores the importance of coal in India’s energy strategy even as the world moves towards greener alternatives.
+New Delhi, India, 16/12/2024: Despite the global momentum toward carbon reduction and a transition to cleaner energy, India is projected to continue depending on coal as a key pillar of its electricity generation over the next eight to ten years.
+According to Moody’s Ratings, the country intends to add between 40 and 50 gigawatts (GW) of coal-based power capacity over the next five to six years to meet its growing electricity demands.
+This planned expansion highlights coal’s enduring significance in India’s energy strategy, even as international markets accelerate toward renewable and low-carbon energy solutions.

-Moody’s predicts that India’s power demand will increase by 5-6% annually during this period.
-To meet this rising demand, the utilization rate for coal-based power capacity is expected to remain high, between 65-70%, despite the addition of new capacity.
-This highlights coal’s ongoing role as a reliable power source, crucial for sustaining India’s economic growth and energy needs.
+Moody’s analysis indicates that India’s electricity consumption is expected to grow at a rate of 5–6% annually during this period.
+To accommodate this rise in demand, the utilization rate of coal-based power plants is expected to remain high, at approximately 65–70%, despite the addition of new capacity.
+This underscores coal’s role as a reliable, stable, and base-load power source, essential not only for industrial growth and urbanization but also for supporting the broader economic development of the country.

-Government support is critical for India to achieve its ambitious climate targets for 2030 and 2070.
-The Central Electricity Regulatory Commission’s tariff regulations for 2024-29 play a key role by guaranteeing returns and cost pass-through mechanisms for distribution companies.
-This regulatory framework ensures a stable environment for investments in both coal and renewable energy projects, facilitating a balanced growth trajectory for India’s energy sector.
+Government support remains critical in achieving India’s ambitious climate and energy targets for 2030 and 2070.
+Initiatives such as the Central Electricity Regulatory Commission’s (CERC) tariff regulations for 2024–29 provide guaranteed returns and cost pass-through mechanisms for distribution companies.
+These regulatory frameworks create a stable environment for investments in both coal and renewable projects, encouraging long-term growth, reducing financial risk, and fostering balanced development across the energy sector.

-Carbon Emissions Coal Coal Mines Energy and Power Renewable Energy Thermal generation
+Carbon Emissions Coal Coal Mines Energy and Power Industry Odisha Renewable Energy Thermal generation

 • Website